 The actual nature of the project will vary from student to student.
 Projects will involve the design, implementation and evaluation of a Digital Media work.
 The expectation is that all projects will involve creation of a digital media artefact and possibly also the evaluation of human interaction with the product, including an analysis of these results in the presentation and final report.
 For projects that will involve significant subject testing and performance evaluation, it is expected that a complete draft implementation of the system will be available by January.
-Supervisors may be faculty from either the Department of Computer Science and Engineering or the Faculty of Fine Arts or the Communication Studies program of the Division of Social Science, Faculty of LA&PS.
+Supervisors may be faculty from either the Department of Electrical Engineering and Computer Science or the Faculty of Fine Arts or the Communication Studies program of the Division of Social Science, Faculty of LA&PS.

-Marking Scheme: Mid-term evaluation: 30%
+Marking Scheme: Mid-term evaluation: 30% Public presentation evaluation: 30% Final report: 40%

 Prerequisites: Only open to students in the final year of the Digital Media program.
-Course Credit Exclusions: CSE4080 3.0; CSE4081 6.0; CSE4082 6.0; CSE4084 6.0, 4480 3.0
+Course Credit Exclusions: CSE4080 3.00; CSE4081 6.00; CSE4082 6.00; CSE4084 6.00, CSE4088 6.00, 4480 3.00